anjalisilva/mixMVPLN/README.md

 ## Contributions

-`MPLNClust` welcomes issues, enhancement requests, and other contributions.
-To submit an issue, use the [GitHub issues](https://github.com/anjalisilva/MPLNClust/issues).
+`mixMVPLN` welcomes issues, enhancement requests, and other contributions.
+To submit an issue, use the [GitHub issues](https://github.com/anjalisilva/mixMVPLN/issues).

 ## Acknowledgments